supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 title: SuperMemo Sleep Chart
 description: A simplified version of the official SuperMemo Sleep Chart manual.
 published: true
-date: 2021-07-16T20:07:34.955Z
+date: 2021-07-16T20:10:47.802Z
 tags:
 editor: markdown
 dateCreated: 2021-07-01T20:09:30.684Z
 ---

 > Please keep in mind that this page is a work-in-progress.
 When this banner vanishes, you'll know this article is done.
 Follow the steps indicated [here](https://www.supermemo.wiki/en/home#editing-this-wiki) if you would like to contribute.
+>
+> As always, your feedback is greatly valued.
+Let us know what you liked most/least about this guide!
+>
-Thank you!
+> Thank you!
 {.is-warning}

 # Sleep Chart